Sensitivity of spectral lines to granulation: The Sun: Dependence of line sensitivity on the line parameters

 To explain the effects seen as a function of $W_\lambda$, we turn to the contrast between mean line profiles from granular and intergranular lanes.
-This is a simplified two component model of granulation which does not capture the true sophisticated pattern of granulation (which is properly accounted for by our spaxel approach) but it is sufficient to explain the trend with $W_\lambda$.
-To define the granular and intergranular component, we use the vertical velocities ($v_z$) from MURaM simulation snapshot, at the layer where the Rosseland mean opacity is unity.
+This is a simplified two component model of granulation which does not capture the true intricate pattern of granulation (which is properly accounted for by our spaxel approach) but it is sufficient to explain the trend with $W_\lambda$.
+For the purpose of identifying the granular and intergranular components, we use the vertical velocities ($v_z$) from a MURaM simulation snapshot, at the layer where the Rosseland mean optical depth is unity.
 This velocity map is shown in \fref{fig:fixedelowI}a.

-Here, all pixels with $v_z\ge0$ are grouped into granules and those with $v_z<0$ into intergranules.
+Using this map, we create a mask by grouping all pixels with $v_z(\tau_\mathrm{Ross}=1)<0$ (blueshifts, towards the observer) into granules and pixels with $v_z(\tau_\mathrm{Ross}=1)>0$ (redshifts, away from the observer) to intergranules.
+Next, we apply this mask to the intensity 3D data cube (computed using the full velocity information from MURaM simulations) and obtain mean granular and intergranular line profiles.

 We consider such two component profiles for four spectral lines which have the same value of $E_\mathrm{low}$ but different $W_\lambda$ (\fref{fig:fixedelowI}c-f).
 Stronger lines (with larger $W_\lambda$ values) form higher in the atmosphere where the temperature contrast between granules and intergranules is smaller (see left part of \fref{fig:fixedelowI}b).
+Further, these lines are more saturated.
 This leads to granular and intergranular profiles being nearly equally strong (see \fref{fig:fixedelowI}c) and hence the variability in line strength decreases.
-Weaker lines (with smaller $W_\lambda$ values) form deeper in the atmosphere where there are large differences between temperature and temperature gradients in granules and intergranules (see left part of \fref{fig:fixedelowI}b).
-Stronger temperature gradients in the granules make the strength of the granular line profiles stronger, contributing more photons than the intergranules.
-This asymmetry in the strength of granular and intergranular components results in an increased sensitivity ($\sigma W_\lambda/<W_\lambda>$) of the line strength to changes in the granulation pattern.
+Weaker lines (with smaller $W_\lambda$ values and less saturation) form deeper in the atmosphere where there are large differences between temperature and temperature gradients in granules and intergranules (see left part of \fref{fig:fixedelowI}b).
+Steeper temperature gradients in the granules make the granular line profiles stronger, contributing more photons than the intergranules.
+This asymmetry in the strength of granular and intergranular components results in an increased sensitivity ($\sigma (W_\lambda)/<W_\lambda>$) of the line strength to changes in the granulation pattern.